rcardonait/EZ-FortiOS-API-Fortigate-Automator-v1.0/README.md

-- This module reads an API location and extracts its data, it then parses out into an excel file that will be stored on the same working directory. location is defined in the "api-call.txt"
+- This module reads an API location and extracts its data, it then parses out into an excel file that will be stored on the same working directory.
+The API data location on the fortigate is defined in the "api-call.txt"
 #
 PUT : FortigateAPI-PUT-Module-from-EXCEL.py